-The on-board debugger on the AVR64DU32 Curiosity Nano board appears as a Human Interface Device (HID) on the host computer's USB subsystem.
-The debugger supports full-featured programming and debugging of the AVR64DU32 using MPLAB X IDE and some third-party IDEs.
+The on-board debugger on the PIC16F13145 Curiosity Nano board appears as a Human Interface Device (HID) on the host computer's USB subsystem.
+The debugger supports full-featured programming and debugging of the PIC16F13145 using MPLAB X IDE.

 Remember: Keep the debugger's firmware up-to-date.
 Firmware upgrades automatically when using MPLAB X IDE.